novaksolutions/infusionsoft-one-click-upsell/readme.txt

 5. The upsell shows up as a button on your post or page.

 == Changelog ==

+= 2.0.1 =
+* Set a default button text, for situations where the user doesn't specify one.

 = 2.0.0 =
 * Complete re-write.
 This should fix a few conflicts users have had with other plugins.